GLBTRT Buddy Program

 The GLBTRT Buddy program was created to bring together an active member of the round table with a new and perspective GLBTRT member, as well as any member becoming active for the first time or after a long absence.
 The buddy pairing is for just one conference, but we hope that you’ll both make a new friend.

 Sign up at least 3 weeks before the beginning of Annual Conferences and Midwinter Meetings.
-Buddy assignments for will be emailed a few weeks before the first day of the confrence.
-If you have any questions, please contact Larry Romans, GLBTRT Membership Promotion Committee Chair at firstname.lastname@example.org.
+Buddy assignments for will be emailed a few weeks before the first day of the conference.
+If you have any questions, please contact Sherry Machones, GLBTRT Membership Promotion Committee Chair at firstname.lastname@example.org.
 Thank you for participating.

 Requesting a GLBTRT Buddy

 We want to pair you with an active GLBTRT member who can answer your questions and introduce you to other members at the GLBTRT Social and other events.

 Answer the questions below so we can make the best buddy match possible.
 We will try to match you with someone who works in the same type of library you currently work or that you hope to work in.
 If you know of anyone who will be participating that you would like to be matched with, please indicate below.

 Volunteering to be a GLBTRT Buddy

 If you are already an active member of GLBTRT, please consider volunteering to spread the GLBTRT word.
 Volunteers will be provided with a packet of information for their Buddy.
 Answer the below questions so we can make the best buddy match possible.
 We will try to match you with someone who works in the same type of library you currently work or that you hope to work in.
 The Committee asks that volunteers: